-Just a brief update on the possible reasons why I could not get well using T4, T4/T3 or NDT medication.
+Just a brief update on the very likely reasons why I could not get well using T4, T4/T3 or NDT medication.
 I neeed T3-Only medication in order to recover my health.

-Thirdly, Hashimoto's destroyed by thyroid gland. his is another reason that so many with Hashimoto's or thyroidectomy need additional T3.
 The thyroid is the biggest converter of T4 to T3 in the body (relatively new research) - more than the liver and kidneys and peripheral tissues.
-The net of this is that the blood flowing through the thyroid gland carries T4 and the thyroid converts some of this FT4 to FT3.
+The blood flowing through the thyroid gland carries FT4, and the thyroid converts some of this FT4 to FT3.
 The conversion contribution of the thyroid gland is more significant than any T3 produced by the thyroid itself.
 The thyroid is responsible for 25% of our total circulating T3 (through T3 production and mostly through T4 to T3 conversion capability).
-So, when you lose thyroid tissue, you also lose this huge amount of T4 to T3 conversion.I am not sure if I will ever get closer to understanding more about what made it essential for me to use T3 only.
-I do know that nothing has changed and that I still cannot tolerate any T4 medication.
+So, when you lose thyroid tissue, you also lose this T3 and the T4 to T3 conversion capability.
+It is gone - permanently!

 Thirdly, I was also driven to T3 medication use because I had extremely low cortisol levels when on T4 based medication.